wengensheng/ForestESS/README.md

 Fore Ecological strategy simulator (ForestESS)

-These codes are extracted from the version of LM3-PPA used to simulate the forest successional dynamics in the paper of Weng, E., Farrior, CE, Dybzinski, R, and Pacala, SW, et al. 2016 Global Change Biology.
-Only the subroutines related to plant growth, allometry, reproduction, mortality, and population dynamics are included.
-It can be used as a forest simulator.
+ForestESS is a forest simulator.
+It simulates demographic processes, such as, trees' birth, growth, reproduction, and mortality, population dynamics, competition for light and soil resources, and ecosystem biogeochemical processes.
+The codes are extracted from the version of LM3-PPA used to simulate the forest successional dynamics in the paper of Weng, E., Farrior, CE, Dybzinski, R, and Pacala, SW, et al. 2016 Global Change Biology.
+Only the subroutines related to plant growth, allometry, reproduction, mortality, population dynamics, and soil biogeochemical processes are included.

 To run this model, you may just type in “./modelrun.x” if you have a gfortran compiler.
 Or, you can type in: